uber/RIBs/README.md

 * **Tooling for developer productivity.** RIBs come with IDE tooling around code generation, static analysis and runtime integrations - all which improve developer productivity for large teams or small.
 * **An architecture that scales.* This architecture has proven to scale to hundreds of engineers working on the same codebase and apps with thousands of RIBs.

 The RIB architecture was designed for large mobile applications with lots of volatile, server driven state, as well as large number of engineers working on one codebase.
-Read more about [what RIBs are for](https://github.com/uber/RIBs/wiki).

-## Introduction
+## Documentation

-TBD.
+Refer to the [RIBs documentation](https://github.com/uber/RIBs/wiki) to get acquainted with key concepts and tutorials that run you through the all aspects of the architecture.

-## Use
+## Usage

 1. Clone this repository
 2. Integrate using your preferred installation mechanism